hrs/datalog-user-manual/datalog-user-manual.md

 An example using `/etc/passwd` as a database table follows.
-The example shows a convoluted way of determining my home directory, but never the less demonstrates the integration of `datalog` with other Unix tools.
+The example shows a convoluted way of determining my home directory, but nevertheless demonstrates the integration of `datalog` with other Unix tools.
 In this example, assume the Datalog import script above has been placed into the file `datalogimport`.

 ```bash
 sed 's/:/\t/g' /etc/passwd \